 Every quarter to six months, we work with clients to create a new PR plan for the following quarter or remainder of the year.
 Naturally, this includes a review of the company’s goals to ensure the program is supportive, trends/topics the client should continue to own, what worked and what hasn’t during the program, and new metrics to measure success.

-Client goals may be the same, but once you review company performance against those goals, you can start to see where PR is needed most.
+A business’ goals may be the same, but once you review company performance against those goals, you can start to see where PR is needed most.
 Perhaps there has been less traction in a specific vertical, a new competitor is on the scene that has been winning more proofs of concept, a new sales director has been hired to grow a certain region of the company, or a particular product has failed to meet sales goals.

 Armed with this information, the team should:

 - Topic analysis – Use analysis tools to review all the relevant coverage or social media conversations over the past year.
 Are there topics that are resonating the most within the industry?
-Where is the white space (i.e. the areas that the client can own because no one is dominating that just yet)?
-Are there topics that the client wants to own that is clearly decreasing in popularity?
+Where is the white space (i.e. the areas that the company can own because no one is dominating that just yet)?
+Are there topics that the company wants to own that is clearly decreasing in popularity?

 - Competitive check – Ensure the competition isn’t gaining speed by reviewing their earned, paid and owned results.
 What publications have driven the most traffic back to competitors’ websites?
 What topics are competitors owning (through their own content and earned media)?
 Have the competitors changed the keywords they are placing ads against?
 How much are they spending on paid?